filamentphp/filament/packages/tables/docs/05-actions.md

 }
 ```

-If you're using them in admin panel resources or relation managers, you must put them on the `$table`:
+If you're using them in App Framework resources or relation managers, you must put them on the `$table`:

 ```php
 public static function table(Table $table): Table